cleuton/neuraljava/README.md

 		for(int i=0;i<2;i++) {
 			this.output.setEntry(i,
 					this.output.getEntry(i)
-					- this.learningHate
+					- this.learningRate
 					* deltaz
 					* this.hiddenValues.getEntry(i)
 					);
 		}
 		this.biasOutputWeight = this.biasOutputWeight
-								- this.learningHate * deltaz;
+								- this.learningRate * deltaz;
 		for(int i=0;i<2;i++) {
 			for(int j=0;j<2;j++) {
 				this.hidden.setEntry(i, j,
 						this.hidden.getEntry(i, i)
-						- this.learningHate
+						- this.learningRate
 						* deltaz
 						* this.output.getEntry(j)
 						* this.hiddenValues.getEntry(j)